 If a Party submits an identical Exploratory Well proposal (except for any necessary modifications resulting from a change in the drilling rig to be utilized by the Operator) within _______ (__) days after the deemed withdrawal of the approved original Exploratory Well proposal and if that identical Exploratory Well proposal is approved and if the Operator is not a Participating Party in the identical Exploratory Well proposal, the approved identical Exploratory Well proposal shall be deemed withdrawn, with the effect as if the identical Exploratory Well proposal had never been proposed and approved, and the Non-Operating Parties may then select a substitute Operator under Article 4.2.1 (Substitute Operator if Operator is a Non-Participating Party).
 Within _________ (__) days of the selection of the substitute Operator, the substitute Operator shall propose the drilling of an identical Exploratory Well (except for any necessary modifications resulting from a change in the drilling rig to be utilized by the substitute Operator), and it shall commence drilling operations on that well within _________ (___) days after the end of the period for the approval of that Well.

 If an approved original or identical Exploratory Well proposal is deemed withdrawn due to a failure to timely commence drilling operations on that well, all Costs incurred, which are attributable to the preparation for, or in furtherance of, that Exploratory Well, will be chargeable to the Participating Parties.
-Drilling operations for an Exploratory Well under this Article 10.1.3 shall be deemed to have commenced on the date the rig arrives on location or, if the rig is already on location, the date when actual drilling operations for the approved Exploratory Well are undertaken.
+Drilling operations for an Exploratory Well under this Article 10.1.4 shall be deemed to have commenced on the date the drilling rig arrives on location or, if the drilling rig is already on location, the date when actual drilling operations for the approved Exploratory Well are undertaken.

 AFE Overruns and Substitute Well